 Figure 1 is a representation of the Mission Economy.
 The four blue nodes on the left represent our IC partners and the blue edges emanating from them represent demand for specific technology capabilities which are represented by the brown nodes.
 The green nodes on the right represent startups and the green edges emanating from them represent supply of technology capabilities.
 The thickness of the blue edges is proportional to the amount of demand for a specific capability and the size of brown nodes is proportional to the sum of the demand and supply.

-It is easy to make some important observations from such a simple diagram.
+It is easy to make some important observations from this simple diagram.

 Some problems require specific capabilities that are not (yet) supplied by the startup ecosystem.
 This either represents a technology gap or a business opportunity for startups in adjacent areas.